 Essential Oils for a Natural Bug Spray

 Making your own natural bug spray at home is easy.
-A natural bug spray will provide temporary relief from bugs, but keep in mind they require more frequent application and higher concentrations than repellants with DEET.
+A natural bug spray may provide temporary relief from bugs, but keep in mind they require more frequent application and higher concentrations than some commercial repellants.
 Sunscreens, sweat, water and evaporation from wind or high temperatures can lower effectiveness.
-Because of the different types of mosquitoes, the best repellents are a blend of volatile plant oils.

 - Castor oil